 Introduction

-2016 is a year of conversational e-commerce: a number of large retailers are already experimenting with chatbots.
+2016 is the year of conversational e-commerce: a number of large retailers are already experimenting with chatbots.
 This spring, Kik, a messaging app with 275 million registered users, launched a bot store for brands and publishers to build their own bots that deliver services to users.
-Sephora and H&M have kik-powered bots that help shoppers browse and buy their products.
+Sephora and H&M have Kik-powered bots that help shoppers browse and buy their products.
 Taco Bell showed off its TacoBot, a way to use the messaging app Slack to place a meal order.
-Amazon introduced its Echo, Google announced Allo, Facebook built their bot engine on top of their Messenger (and it is capable now of accepting payments!)
-Recently, Microsoft launched their Bot Framework that allows developers to write bot code once and, using the Microsoft Bot Connector, deploy on multiple channels, including Skype, Slack, and SMS.
-This article is about the integration of Microsoft Bot Framework and hybris.
-I managed to create a PoC to demonstrate how different channels (in my example I used Skype and Messenger) work with the MBF.
+Amazon introduced its Echo, Google announced Allo, and Facebook built its bot engine on top of Messenger — and it is now capable of accepting payments!

 Microsoft Bot Framework